Ilchert/SystemTextJson.FluentApi/README.md

 [![NuGet](https://buildstats.info/nuget/SystemTextJson.FluentApi)](https://www.nuget.org/packages/SystemTextJson.FluentApi/ "Download SystemTextJson.FluentApi from NuGet.org")
 WARNING: this package is under active development so the api may change at any time.
+Normally you do not need to use this package and just copy paste required functionality like NRT or polymorphism support.
 # SystemTextJson.FluentApi
 SystemTextJson.FluentApi is a fluent configuration library for System.Text.Json that allows developers to configure serialization uses strongly typed fluent interface and lambda expression.